BobCochran/sgntyp_db/README.md

 Scripts are tested on at least a CentOS 6.5 server.

+Marissa Collins contributed he Python scripts to this Project.

-Date of last update of this README.md file: 2013-12-05
+Date of last update of this README.md file: 2014-01-11

 Contact: for support, please contact Bob Cochran, R2COCHRAN2@GMAIL.COM